SFDO-Community-Sprints/DLRS-Documentation/docs/Getting Started/index.md

 # Getting Started
 ## Creating a New Lookup Rollup Summary

-(0. Not technically a DLRS step.
+0. (Not technically a DLRS step.
 But you must first create the field on the parent object that is going to store your rollup results.
 You will need this field to exist when creating your rollup.)

 1. Open the DLRS (Declarative Lookup Rollup Summaries) App.
 Click the third tab 'Manage Lookup Rollup Summaries'.